puxxustc/sans/README.md

 1. Support both UDP and TCP
 2. Detect if a domain is polluted
-3. Query polluted domains over TCP or SOCKS5
+3. Query polluted domains over TCP or SOCKS5 or NONSTANDARD UDP port DNS server

 ## Build ##